Jetboil

-Jetboil manufactures and markets lightweight gas-fueled portable stoves used primarily for backpacking.
+Jetboil is an American manufacturer of lightweight gas-fueled portable stoves used primarily for backpacking.

 The company was formed in 2001 by Dwight Aspinwall and Perry Dowst in a former woolen mill in Guild, New Hampshire, debuting its products at the 2003 Outdoor Retailers trade show.
-In 2006 the company moved its headquarters to Manchester, New Hampshire and in 2012 was purchased by Racine, Wisconsin-based Johnson Outdoors.
+In 2006 the company moved its headquarters to Manchester, New Hampshire and in 2012 was purchased by Racine, Wisconsin–based Johnson Outdoors.

 Stove design

-Stoves feature a neoprene-insulated pot (billycan), corrugated metal heat exchanger (burner) and burner adjustment valve — with ignition via either an outside source or integral push-button electric igniter, depending on the model.
+Stoves feature a neoprene-insulated pot (billycan), corrugated metal heat exchanger (burner) and burner adjustment valve—with ignition via either an outside source or integral push-button electric igniter, depending on the model.

 The ring of corrugated metal forming the burner also shields it from wind and directs heat to the base of the pot.
 The ring and burner, along with a coiled heat exchanger at the bottom of the stove all work to contain heat, enabling an average boiling time of two minutes and fifteen seconds.

 The company markets its fuel, a mixture of propane and isobutane, in canisters that thread to the bottom of the burner.
 Several stove models feature a stabilizing tripod (for the base of the fuel canister) as well as a plastic cup, which covers the heat exchanger during storage.